 In the Summer of 2015, Tommy recorded his debut EP as a solo artist.
 "Euphoria" was recorded in Seattle, Washington and produced by Brett Eliason (Mad Season, Pearl Jam, Heart).

-Today, Tommy is writing for his first full-length album and in the midst of a crowdfund campaign to record in the studio of one of his musical inspirations later this year.
+Today, Tommy is writing for his first full-length album and has recently completed his SUCCESSful crowdfund campaign to record in the studio of one of his musical inspirations later this year.
 He can be found playing up and down the West Coast and often in the Midwest as well.
 In the past year he headlined The Roxy's after-party for the unveiling of the Lemmy Kilmister tribute statue at the historic Rainbow Bar & Grill.
 He has also opened for Tommy Castro, The Shams, Walter Trout and Foo Fighters off-shoot project, Chevy Metal.
 He has committed all of his time to honing his craft, and feels blessed everyday to spread the power of music, and Rock and Roll.

 The best resource to see his current schedule is to click GIGS on the menu of this site.